ONLYOFFICE/docspace-api-sdk-csharp/docs/PortalPaymentApi.md

 # **CreateCustomerOperationsReport**
 > DocumentBuilderTaskWrapper CreateCustomerOperationsReport (CustomerOperationsReportRequestDto? customerOperationsReportRequestDto = null)

-Start generating the customer operations report as xlsx file and save in Documents.
+Starts generating a customer operations report as an xlsx file and saves it in Documents.

 For more information, see [api.onlyoffice.com](https://api.onlyoffice.com/docspace/api-backend/usage-api/create-customer-operations-report/).